franciscrot/dma/dh-frames.md

 <details>
 <summary>Resources</summary></details>

-## Formats, standards, etc. {#formats-standards}
+## Interoperability {#formats-standards}

+What systems can talk to what systems, and how easily?

-- "Mark-up" often means adding information to a text that explains what parts of it are, in a way a computer can understand.
+"Mark-up" often means adding information to a text that explains what parts of it are, in a way a computer can understand.
 For example, HTML marks up how content is displayed on the web (headings, paragraphs, links); XML marks up the underlying structure and meaning of data in a flexible, machine-readable way; and TEI is a specific scholarly XML standard for marking up literary and historical texts in rich, interpretive detail.

 - [XML](https://en.wikipedia.org/wiki/XML) – a structured way of marking up text so computers can tell what different parts *are* (e.g. titles, dates, names)
 - [XSLT](https://en.wikipedia.org/wiki/XSLT) / [SQL](https://en.wikipedia.org/wiki/SQL) – XSLT reshapes XML documents into new forms; SQL asks questions of databases (e.g. “show me all items from 1850”)
 - [JSON](https://en.wikipedia.org/wiki/JSON) – JSON is a common format for storing and transmitting structured data
-- [Python](https://www.python.org/) – a beginner-friendly language for reading, cleaning, and analysing data
 - [SPARQL](https://en.wikipedia.org/wiki/SPARQL) – a query language for linked data across the web
 - [TEI](https://tei-c.org/) – a scholarly XML standard for encoding literary and historical texts in detail
 - [IIIF](https://iiif.io/) – a shared framework for libraries and museums to deliver high-resolution images online so they can be viewed, compared, and reused across sites